While we all love a good sausage or crispy bacon, there isn’t much that compares to a slice of succulent, smoked fresh ham.

 Before we begin the smoked ham process, we first have to ensure we pick the best cut.

 This will come from the leg of the pig and will be boneless.
-For best results, you’ll want to choose an uncured cut that has been sliced in half.
+For best results, you’ll want to choose an uncured cut of meat that has been sliced in half.

 The whole ham is sold in two portions: the shank and the butt.